quanghiep03198/BE-CRM/README.md

 pnpm run start:dev
 ```

-The API will now be available at http://localhost:8080.
+The application will now be available at http://localhost:8080.

+**By accessing this URL you will redirect to the API documents on Postman**

 ### Running Tests